lucasberenger/lucasberenger/README.md

-## Hello! 👋
+## Hey! 👋
-💻 Student of Systems Analysis and Fulltack Developer.
+💻 Student of Systems Analysis and Fullstack Developer.
 ---

 ### Technologies and Tools: